 You buy the wrong detergent for your machine.

 Those warnings about only using high-efficiency (HE) detergents in your HE machine should be heeded—or else.
 High-efficiency machines use as little water as possible by monitoring the suds levels in the wash, explains Mary Johnson, principal scientist for Tide and Downy.
 That means that the wrong kind of detergent can cause major problems.

 "When an HE machine senses too many suds, it may add an extra rinse, causing 25 minutes to be added to the total cycle time," she says.
 "You're wasting time, energy, and, ultimately, money."
 If you're unsure about what kind of machine you have, play it safe and stick with HE detergents—they work in traditional washers, too.

 You judge load size by how full the washer is.

 Those little marks on the detergent lid that tell you how much to use can be confusing.
 Seriously, how big is a "big" load anyway?
 For a bit of guidance, Johnson recommends looking at the size of your laundry pile before you toss it into the machine, as well as paying attention to how soiled it is.

-"Drums in the larger [high-efficiency] machines can hold up to 32 pounds of laundry—that's the equivalent of 30 plush bath towels," she says.
-"So a medium to large load of laundry [as far as your detergent's recommendations is concerned] can look like a small load when you look into the drum to see how full it is."
-If you underestimate and don't put enough detergent in, even clean-looking clothes could be carrying "invisible" soil like sweat and dead skin, she says.
+"Drums in the larger [high-efficiency] machines can hold up to 32 pounds of laundry—that's the equivalent of 30 plush bath towels," she says, noting that what's technically a large load can look positively little once inside the machine.
+If you underestimate and don't put enough detergent in, even clean-looking clothes could be carrying invisible soil like sweat and dead skin, Johnson says.

-Don't just pull off your button-down while the buttons are still fastened.
-"The force produced by the machines can be put directly in the buttons, putting stress on the stitching," says Navarrete.
-Keep the shirt open so the holes are safe from stretching.
+"The force produced by the machines can be put directly in the buttons, putting stress on the stitching," Navarrete says.
+However, if you keep that shirt open, those holes are safe from stretching.